duneroadrunner/SaferCPlusPlus/index.md

 ### TRefCountingNotNullPointer

 Same as `TRefCountingPointer<>`, but cannot be constructed to or assigned a null value.
-Because `TRefCountingNotNullPointer<>` controls the lifetime of its target it, should be always safe to assume that it points to a validly allocated object.
+Because `TRefCountingNotNullPointer<>` controls the lifetime of its target, it should be always safe to assume that it points to a validly allocated object.
 Note that `TRefCountingPointer<>` does not implicitly convert to `TRefCountingNotNullPointer<>`.
 When needed, the conversion can be done with the `mse::not_null_from_nullable()` function.

 And also note that the `mse::make_refcounting<>()` function actually returns a `TRefCountingNotNullPointer<>`.
 When you want a regular `TRefCountingPointer<>`, you can use the `mse::make_nullable_refcounting<>()` function instead.